BrightspaceUI/core/components/dialog/README.md

 **Methods:**

-- `resize`: resizes the dialog based on specified `width` and height of the content
+- `resize`: resizes the dialog based on specified `width` and measured content height

 **Events:**